-Although the separation of 2000 from earlier years is dictated by the unavailability of sovereign debt data in the first three months of that year, stock prices of Israeli companies listed in the US are also likely to have behaved differently during 2000.
+2000.
 The extreme volatility and downturn of US stock markets, especially the NASDAQ, suggest that it may be reasonable to separate the analysis of 2000 from the analysis of earlier years.

 Table 13 shows more dates with abnormal excess returns for Israeli stock prices traded in the US in 2000 than in the entire preceding period.
-Of course, not all the dates correspond to Israel-specific events and may have more to do with the fluctuations and volatility of the NASDAQ and the concentration of Israeli companies in certain industries (e.g., IT and software), which experienced a particularly sharp downturn.
-Some of the events that are mentioned in the table would not necessarily be among our list of most significant events a priori, and hence are not part of the events included in Tables 14 and 15.
+Of course, not all the dates correspond to Israel-specific events and may have more to do with the fluctuations and volatility of the NASDAQ and the concentration of Israeli companies in certain industries (e.g. IT and software), which experienced a particularly sharp downturn.
+Some of the events that are mentioned in the table would not necessarily be among our list of most significant events apriori, and hence they are not part of these events that were included in tables 14 and 15.
 Nevertheless, the conclusion we draw from the sovereign debt data, namely that 2000 was different from earlier years, seems to hold for stock prices as well, which responded more closely to a number of dramatic domestic events.